What is PCI Express? Do PCIe lanes, slots, and versions matter?

 When you are playing a game, the graphics card uses its dedicated RAM (GDDR) to hold the textures used for rendering the frames on the screen.
 Besides the GPU clocks, that graphics memory is the most important thing for how many frames you get each second.

-The graphics card only has to use the PCI Express interface that connects it to the motherboard when it needs to communicate with the processor or load textures from the system memory (the computer's RAM).
-That's not supposed to happen often, as modern graphics cards have a lot of dedicated RAM of their own.
-And, even if/when it happens, once the textures have been transferred via the PCI Express interface from the system RAM and have been loaded into the graphics card's memory, they stay there.
-The reason for that is that the graphics memory is many times faster than the system's RAM.
+The graphics card only has to use the PCI Express interface that connects it to the motherboard when it needs to communicate with the processor or load textures from the system memory (the computer’s RAM).
+That’s not supposed to happen often, as modern graphics cards have a lot of dedicated RAM of their own.
+And even if/when it happens, once the textures have been transferred via the PCI Express interface from the system RAM and have been loaded into the graphics card’s memory, they stay there.
+The reason for that is that the graphics memory is a lot faster than the system’s RAM.

 What about PCI Express versions compatibility?